Shri Prabhu Mandir

 Dargah of Mahaboob Subhani

 Shri Prabhu’s Muslim devotees regarded him as an incarnation of the great Sufi Saint Mahboob Subhani.
-Before entering Mahasamdhi Shri Prabhu himself built this dargah for the benefit of his Muslim devotees.
+Before entering Mahasamdhi, Shri Prabhu himself built this dargah by placing his turban and Prasad and erecting a tomb thereon for the benefit of his Muslim devotees.
 Special prayers and qawwalis are held here in the presence of His Holiness during Mahorram and Gyarahanvi Shareef.